payeezy/google_pay/README.md

 }
 ```

-For an explanation of the response fields please refer to the [Pay with Google API](https://developer.payeezy.com/payeezy-api/apis/post/transactions-17) at the Developer Portal.</p>
+For an explanation of the response fields please refer to the First Data [Google Pay API](https://developer.payeezy.com/payeezy-api/apis/post/transactions-17) at the Developer Portal.</p>

 # Sample Application
-The First Data <a href="https://github.com/payeezy/pay_with_google/tree/master/sdk">sample application</a> provided on GitHub demonstrates how First Data's RESTful API can be used to process Pay with Google requests.
+The First Data <a href="https://github.com/payeezy/pay_with_google/tree/master/sdk">sample application</a> provided on GitHub demonstrates how First Data's RESTful API can be used to process Google Pay requests.
 The application makes use of the <a href="http://developer.android.com/training/volley/index.html" rel="nofollow">Volley library</a> to issue REST requests to the First Data servers.

 This sample application runs in the First Data CERT environment and the Google test environment.
-It is provided to show how the First Data APIs support the Pay with Google feature.
+It is provided to show how the First Data APIs support the Google Pay feature.

 The application requires the following permissions: